Observation of new resonances decaying to $J/\psi K^+$ and $J/\psi \phi$

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

-Since the discovery of the $X(3872)$ state by the \belle experiment in 2003~\cite{Choi:2003ue}, more than twenty non-conventional hadrons that contain $\ccbar$ or $\bbbar$ quarks have been uncovered~\cite{PDG2020}.
-In contrast to the neutral states, charged states like $Z_c(3900)^+$~\cite{Ablikim:2013mio,Liu:2013dau} and $Z_c(4430)^+$~\cite{Choi:2007wga, Chilikin:2013tch, LHCb-PAPER-2014-014} provide evidence for tetraquark exotic states, because light quarks are required to account for the non-zero electric charge in addition to the heavy quarkonium.\footnote{Charge conjugation is implied throughout this Letter.} Previously, only the \uquark or \dquark quarks were observed to constitute the light quark content of such charged exotic states, even though the existence of a $Z_{cs}$ state as a strangeness-flavour partner of the $Z^+_c(3900)$ state has been predicted~\cite{Voloshin:2019ilw,Dias:2013qga,Chen:2013wca,Ferretti:2020ewe,Lee:2008uy}.
+Charged states such as $Z_c(3900)^+$~\cite{Ablikim:2013mio,Liu:2013dau} and $Z_c(4430)^+$~\cite{Choi:2007wga, Chilikin:2013tch, LHCb-PAPER-2014-014} provide evidence for exotic states, because light quarks are required to account for the non-zero electric charge in addition to the heavy quarkonium.\footnote{Charge conjugation is implied throughout this Letter.} Previously, only the \uquark or \dquark quarks were observed to constitute the light quark content of such charged exotic states, even though the existence of a $Z_{cs}$ state as a strangeness-flavour partner of the $Z^+_c(3900)$ state had been predicted~\cite{Voloshin:2019ilw,Dias:2013qga,Chen:2013wca,Ferretti:2020ewe,Lee:2008uy}.
 Recently, the BESIII experiment reported a 5.3 standard deviation ($\sigma$ hereafter) observation of a threshold structure in the mass distribution of $D_s^-\Dstarz+\Dssm\Dz$ pairs produced in $e^+e^-$ annihilation as recoil against a $K^+$ meson~\cite{Ablikim:2020hsk}.

 In this Letter, the first observation of two charged $Z_{cs}^+\to\jpsi K^+$ states is reported from an updated amplitude analysis of the $\Bpdecay$ decay, as well as the observation of two more $X\to\jpsi\phi$ states.
 The analysis is based on the combined proton-proton ($pp$) collision data collected using the LHCb detector in Run 1 at centre-of-mass energies $\sqrt{s}$ of 7 and 8\tev, corresponding to a total integrated luminosity of 3\invfb, and in Run 2 at $\sqrt{s}=13\tev$ corresponding to an integrated luminosity of 6\invfb.